scottx611x/CSCI-S-40/Lecture/Lectures.md

       - Use of codecs and content encoding for specific types of media transfers
       - G series is audio, H series is video
     - RTCP is a status protocol.
 "How your transmission is doing", Jitter metrics
+    - SIP Proxies use DNS lookups to find the SRV record
     - Trapezoid!
       -